SebKuzminsky/hm2-rp2040/README.md

 ## Limitations

-This architecture (eth/SPI host comm on one core, hm2 firmware on the other core) can't handle FIFO registers.
+This architecture (Eth/SPI host communications on one core, hm2 firmware on the other core) can't handle FIFO registers.
 It would need special handling for FIFOs, which is currently not implemented.
 This does not affect any of the common simple Modules, such as ioport (gpio), stepgen, pwmgen, or encoder.